awslabs/aws-api-gateway-developer-portal/README.md

 ### UI (/app)

 The UI is a simple React application hosted in an S3 bucket.
-The assets are uploaded to the S3 bucket  The client side code communicates with the application backend via an API Gateway proxy API.
+The assets are uploaded to the S3 bucket by the static-asset-uploader lambda function.
+The client side code communicates with the application backend via an API Gateway proxy API.
 For more information on updating the UI, see `./dev-portal/README.md`.

 ### Application Backend (/lambdas/backend)